InteractionDesignFoundation/handbook/development/library/back-end/conventions--laravel.md

 ### Document all magic using PHPDoc

-When you add a relationship or scope, add appropriate PHPDoc block to the Model:
+When you add a relationship or scope, add the appropriate PHPDoc block to the Model:

 ```php
 // Models/Member.php